Strays (1997 film): Synopsis

 Frustrated by the repetitious grind of one-night stands and aimless hustling, Rick is looking for meaning in his life.
 Like his testosterone-tweaked buddies, Rick is a stray looking for a traditional family structure and wrestling unconsciously with his own father's absence.
 He sells small amounts of marijuana to cover the expenses of his own use but insists that he is not doing it for a living.

 When he meets Heather, the girl next door, he suddenly perceives a new avenue and an opportunity for a new, committed relationship.
 Trying to assimilate into Heather's world, Rick takes heat from his perpetually adolescent cohorts whose ambitions are restricted to riding fast, toking slow, and ditching hard.
 Though the chemistry between the couple is immediately charged, Rick's street chic and volatile aggression threaten to extinguish their relationship before it has ever begun.

 Cast

 Production

 Diesel drew inspiration for the film from his own upbringing in New York City.
 The film helped Diesel secure a role in Saving Private Ryan after director Steven Spielberg viewed it.

 The film was shot in 16 mm.

+Reception

+On review aggregator Rotten Tomatoes, the film holds a score of 40% based on five reviews, with an average rating of 5.1/10.
+Emanuel Levy of Variety described the film as "amiable and intermittently engaging," but also "a derivative film, a 'hanging-out' yarn that charts the familiar territory of such American movies as Mean Streets, Saturday Night Fever and Diner."